Latin America and the Caribbean

 #The Haiti Humanitarian Fund

-The Haiti Humanitarian Fund is part of the Latin America and Caribbean Humanitarian Fund, recently established by the Emergency Relief Coordinator and managed by OCHA.
+The Humanitarian Fund in Haiti is part of the Regional Humanitarian Pooled Fund for Latin America and the Caribbean, one of the UN's regional pooled funds.
 The Fund seeks to respond to the most urgent humanitarian needs, particularly serving the most vulnerable people in need of humanitarian assistance and those in hard-to-reach areas.

 Find out more about this country-based pooled fund at the CBPF Data Hub